django-simple-deploy/dsd-upsun/README.md

 Upsun documentation
 ---

-The home page for the [Upsun docs](https://devcenter.upsun.com) is good, but it can be hard to know where to look for Django-specific docs at first.
-Here are some helpful links to be aware of, whether you're deploying a project to Upsun or working on this plugin.
+The home page for the [Upsun docs](https://devcenter.upsun.com) is a good starting point, but it can be hard to know where to look for Django-specific information.
+Here are some helpful links to be aware of, whether you're deploying a project to Upsun or helping maintain this plugin.

 Upsun has two approaches to deployment: Fixed and Flex.
 With a Fixed plan, you specify the size of the resources you want to use for your project.
-With a Flex plan, you push your project and Upsun provisions appropriately sized resources depending on your usage patterns.
+When your project grows, you'll need to upgrade to a higher Fixed plan.
+With a Flex plan, you can select from a wider variety of specific resource sizes.
+When your project grows you can scale individual resources yourself, or you can let Upsun scale resources for you.

 Currently, dsd-upsun only supports Fixed deployments.
 The roadmap includes a plan to add support for both Fixed and Flex deployments.